 Grant Application Workshops and Review

 Application Review: If you would like to have your application reviewed before the deadline, your application can be shared with the Director up to two weeks before the electronic submission deadline.
+Please send your application materials to email@example.com in a Microsoft Word document.
+Applications cannot be reviewed within the application system.
 Applications for review received after this date will not be reviewed.
 Also, please note that no meetings will be scheduled following this date to review any parts of the application.
 It is the applicant’s responsibility to read the instructions and follow the guidelines.
 You are always welcome to email any questions you have about the deadlines or the application to firstname.lastname@example.org.

 Forms for MDRF Recipients